 You might also like:

-If you liked this easy appetizer recipe, check out my other dairy free appetizers:
+If you liked this easy appetizer recipe, check out my other paleo friendly appetizers:

 Picture of paleo scotch egg with homemade potato chips and mayonnaise for dip